microsoftgraph/microsoft-graph-docs-contrib/doc-stubs/api/fido2authenticationmethod-list.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve a list of the [fido2AuthenticationMethod](../resources/fido2authenticationmethod.md) objects and their properties.
+Retrieve a list of a user's [FIDO2 Security Key Authentication Method](../resources/fido2authenticationmethod.md) objects and their properties.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).